9: …And the World Will Go On Without You

 Tessa danced with J. The human held up the robot’s hand with her right, while her left arm curled around the waist.
 Tessa pulled J forward with a leading step, initiating a new figure with the arrival of the next measure.
 Violins sung dissonance over an inverted minor third.

 J spun, her twirl perfect and identical to each of her previous.
 She fell back, and her human caught her.
 Tessa’s steps wavered, her footwork subtly different each time, balance shifting this way and that with organic imprecision.
-When Tessa began a movement, J responded with the appropriate stimulus as her Ancient American-Style Waltz flowcharts advised, but she couldn’t plan – Tessa developed the dance with intuition and not a small amount of anxiety.
+When Tessa began a movement, J responded with the appropriate stimulus as her flowchats for Ancient American-Style Waltz advised, but J couldn’t plan it all — Tessa advanced her part of the dance with intuition and not a small amount of anxiety.

-When J spiraled out after one particularly impulsive swing step, the only bridge between their bodies was a hand held by her human.
-J leaned back further; only that touch suspended her off the ground.
+When J was spiraling out after one particularly impulsive swing step, the only bridge between their bodies was a hand held by her human.
+J leaned back further; now only that touch kept her suspended off the ground.

 It was a hot day in autumn; the air in the ballroom was warm, and even the advanced air conditioning units struggled against Earth’s new climate.